yanivharpaz/oracle-css-il-containers/backup-restore-rac.md

 ```

 #------------------------
-# backup from node 1
+# backup on node 1
 #------------------------

 docker exec -it racnode1 bash